Primary care research and teaching

 The Primary Care Unit is part of the Department of Public Health and Primary Care at the University of Cambridge, one of Europe’s premier university departments of population health sciences.

-- by identifying and targeting the behaviours that lead to chronic disease;
+– to identify and target the behaviours that lead to chronic disease;

-- and by teaching medical students, clinicians, researchers and educators.
+– to deliver first class teaching to medical students, clinicians, researchers and educators.